 Workers’ Comp for Noise Exposure Injuries

-We often comes across cases where employees have suffered hearing loss as a result of exposure to noise at the workplace, but they are unsure whether or not they can get workers compensation benefits.
+We often come across cases where employees have suffered hearing loss as a result of exposure to noise at the workplace, but they are unsure whether or not they can get workers compensation benefits.
 In Missouri, a worker can get workers compensation benefits for noise exposure related injuries.

 The noise level is measured in decibels and the higher the decibel level, the louder the noise will be.
 Noise louder than 85 dB can cause permanent hearing loss.
 A worker can suffer hearing loss as a result of constant and prolonged exposure to noise or by a loud blast or explosion.
 According to the statistics available with the United States Department of Labor, close to 30 million people are exposed to harmful noise levels at their workplaces every year.
 Noise exposure has been listed as one of the most common and widely prevalent occupational hazards in the United States.

-Noise exposure can come from a wide range of sources including machines, tools, equipment and instruments.
+Noise exposure can come from a wide range of sources including machines, tools, equipment, and instruments.
 It can also come from clanging, banging and hammering sounds at the workplace.
 An occupational or accidental blast at the workplace can also cause hazardous noise exposure.

 Occupations with Higher Risk of Noise Exposure

 Almost every work environment has some noise level, but there are certain types of jobs in which workers are exposed to dangerous noise levels.
-The jobs with higher risk of noise exposure include:
+The jobs with a higher risk of noise exposure include:

 • Agricultural and Farming

 • Jobs involving loud machinery or music